On the cohomology ring of symplectic fillings

 It is direct to check that they form a category.
 The fiber product transversality follows from that $s^E,t^E$ are submersive.
 Because $E\to W$ is an oriented sphere bundle, we have $E_i=E_{x_{i}(0)}$ is oriented and $P_\gamma$ preserves the orientation.
 Hence $\cE^{R,J} = \{E_i,\cM^E_{i,j}\}$ is an oriented $k$-sphere bundle over $\cC^{R,J}$.
-Similarly for other sphere bundles. \end{proof}
+Similarly for other flow categories. \end{proof}